jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (a) the company is resident in 2 or more countries:
   (b) the company is not resident in any country.
 Applying New Zealand rules
-(4) The company is treated as resident in the country in which— (a) it is incorporated:
+(4) Subject to section YD 2(1C), the company is treated as resident in the country in which— (a) it is incorporated:
   (b) it has its head office:
   (c) it has its centre of management: